open main page here with limited thumbnails open main page here with ALL thumbnails

 end grain and end grain closeup of the piece directly above

-I have read that freshly cut sycamore frequently exhibits a red or pinkish color that fades quickly as the planks dry, but I have never seen, or even heard of, such as spectacular example as this one submitted by Bart Bisscheroux from Holland (where sycamore is called "plataan" which I believe probably corresponds to the British name "plane").
+I have read that freshly cut sycamore frequently exhibits a red or pinkish color that fades quickly as the planks dry, but I have never seen, or even heard of, such a spectacular example as this one submitted by Bart Bisscheroux from Holland (where sycamore is called "plataan" which I believe probably corresponds to the British name "plane").
 At any rate, thank you very much, Bart.
 This log is about 12 feet long and 4 1/2 feet in diameter.
 Bart reports that the red color, spectacular though it is (and he was surprized by it as well), did fade rather quickly to a much more sedate pink.

 a burl section from the log directly above.
 The pink/red of this freshly exposed burl faded to a mild pink.